nwstephens/triton-xgboost/2-configure-the-server.md

 All of the software and hardware on your system needs to be compatible.
 Please note that the following components should be compatible with each other:

-1. The GPU [compute capability](https://developer.nvidia.com/cuda-gpus) should be compatible with the [NGC container](https://catalog.ngc.nvidia.com/) your run
+1. The GPU [compute capability](https://developer.nvidia.com/cuda-gpus) should be compatible with the NGC container you run.
-2. The [NGC container](https://catalog.ngc.nvidia.com/) you run should be compatible with the [(CUDA toolkit](https://developer.nvidia.com/cuda-downloads) you run
+2. The [NGC container](https://catalog.ngc.nvidia.com/) you run should be compatible with the CUDA toolkit you run.
-3. The [CUDA toolkit](https://developer.nvidia.com/cuda-downloads) you run should be compatible with your operating system
+3. The [CUDA toolkit](https://developer.nvidia.com/cuda-downloads) you run should be compatible with the operating system you run.

-If you haven't already, procure a GPU with the required compute capability as described in [Where to find NVIDIA GPU's for data data science]().
+If you haven't already, procure a GPU with the required compute capability as described in [Where to find NVIDIA GPU's for data data science](1-choose-a-gpu-server.md).

-## Install CUDA toolkit
+## Install the CUDA toolkit

 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2004/x86_64/cuda-ubuntu2004.pin